AvinashGadpayle/AvinashGadpayle/README.md

 ### Hi there 👋
+###👋 Hi, I’m Veena Paul
+###👀 I’m interested in exploring and adding insights to it !!
+###🌱 I’m currently looking for opportunity Data Analyst/Data Scientist
+###💞️ I’m looking to collaborate on your ideas on Data.
+#📫 You can reach me at agadpayle26@gmail.com/ https://www.linkedin.com/in/avinash-gadpayle-560463248/
 <!--
 **AvinashGadpayle/AvinashGadpayle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.